stonepros/stone/doc/stone-volume/intro.rst

     /sbin/sgdisk --largest-new=1 --change-name=1:ceph data --partition-guid=1:f0fc39fd-eeb2-49f1-b922-a11939cf8a0f --typecode=1:89c57f98-2fe5-4dc0-89c1-f3ad0ceff2be --mbrtogpt -- /dev/sdb

-Not only creating these was hard, but these partitions required devices to be exclusively owned by Ceph.
+Not only creating these was hard, but these partitions required devices to be exclusively owned by Stone.
 For example, in some cases a special partition would be created when devices were encrypted, which would contain unencrypted keys.
 This was ``ceph-disk`` domain knowledge, which would not translate to a "GPT partitions are simple" understanding.
 Here is an example of that special